-To obtain the highly skilled migrant permit, your employer must be recognised by the Immigration and Naturalisation Service (IND).
+To obtain the highly-skilled migrant permit, your employer must be recognized by the Immigration and Naturalisation Service (IND).
 The IND aims to process these applications in two weeks.
-For the blue card permit, your employer does not need to be recognised by the IND, but the process will be quicker for recognised sponsors.
-Read more about the requirements and application process in our guide to residence permits for highly skilled migrants.
+For the blue card permit, your employer does not need to be recognized by the IND, but the process will be quicker for recognized sponsors.
+Read more about the requirements and application process in our guide to residence permits for highly-skilled migrants.

-As of April 2014, most labour migrants coming to the Netherlands for more than three months will receive the single permit GVVA (gecombineerde vergunning voor verblijf en arbeid), which combines the Dutch residence permit and work permit.
+As of April 2014, most labor migrants coming to the Netherlands for more than three months will receive the single permit GVVA (gecombineerde vergunning voor verblijf en arbeid), which combines the Dutch residence permit and work permit.

 You or your employer can apply for the single permit through the IND, who sends the application to the Netherlands Employees Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
-The UWV then checks if you fulfil the conditions set out in the Foreign National Employment Act (Wet Arbeid Vreemdelingen, Wav), and advises the IND on your application.
+The UWV then checks if you fulfill the conditions set out in the Foreign National Employment Act (Wet Arbeid Vreemdelingen, Wav), and advises the IND on your application.
 With a positive recommendation from the UWV, the IND will proceed to assess your residence permit application.